Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Acknowledgements

 \section{Acknowledgements}

 Y. U. thanks Z. Chen, J. Dong, E. Papalazarou, and L. Perfetti for their experimental support to perform preliminary ARPES measurement using He I$\alpha$ resonance line, and O. Bari\v{s}i\'{c} for helpful discussions.
 This work has been supported in part by the Croatian Science Foundation under the project numbers IP-2016-06-7258 and IP 2018-01-7828.
-These researches have been performed at the National synchrotron radiation centre SOLARIS at the UARPES beamline (proposals No. 181PH009 and 201046).
+These researches have been performed at the National synchrotron radiation center SOLARIS at the UARPES beamline (proposals No. 181PH009 and 201046).
 The experiment has been performed thanks to the collaboration of the SOLARIS staff.
 The research leading to this result has been supported by the project CALIPSOplus under the Grand Agreement 730872 from the EU framework programme for research and innovation HORIZON 2020.
 The work in Lausanne was supported by the Swiss National Foundation.
-The work at the TU Wien was supported by the European Research Council (ERC Consolidator Grant No 725521), while the work at the University of Zagreb was supported byproject CeNIKS co-financed by the Croatian Government and the European Union through the European Regional Development Fund -Competitiveness and Cohesion Operational Programme (Grant No. KK.01.1.1.02.0013).
-I.B., W.T., and M.A.G. acknowledge financing from the Polish National Agency for Academic Exchange under "Polish Returns 2019" Program, PPN/PPO/2019/1/00014, and subsidy of the Ministry of Science and Higher Education of Poland.
+The work at the TU Wien was supported by the European Research Council (ERC Consolidator Grant No 725521), while the work at the University of Zagreb was supported by project CeNIKS co-financed by the Croatian Government and the European Union through the European Regional Development Fund - Competitiveness and Cohesion Operational Programme (Grant No. KK.01.1.1.02.0013).
+I.B., W.T., and M.A.G. acknowledge financing from the Polish National Agency for Academic Exchange under the "Polish Returns 2019" Program, PPN/PPO/2019/1/00014/U/0001, and subsidy of the Ministry of Science and Higher Education of Poland.
+The authors thank M. Petrovi{\'c} for the helpful discussion of the LEED data.

+While in the review process, we became aware of two ARPES studies of Co$_{1/3}$NbS$_2$ \cite{Tanaka2022, Yang2022}.
+These studies do not conflict with our discoveries.

-P.P. and Y.U. equally contributed to the paper.
+P.P. and Y.U. have equally contributed to the paper.